laura-read/stats220/index.md

 **Crocs and Sailing**

-Crocs were in fact designed for boaties back in 2002 and are often used by sailors as they are a great waterproof shoe.
-However the brand is slightly controversial as it was considered ugly for many years.
-However, 2020 saw a rise in sales, and in the first half of 2021 Crocs brought in $1.1 billion in revenue.
+Crocs were designed for boaties back in 2002 and are often used by sailors as they are a tremendous waterproof shoe.
+However, the brand is slightly controversial as it was considered ugly for many years.
+However, 2020 saw a rise in sales, and in the first half of 2021, Crocs brought in $1.1 billion in revenue.
 Which was more than the entirety of 2020.
 Check out this [GQ article](https://www.gq.com/story/crocs-comeback) for more information on the comeback of Crocs.

 ![Sailing and Doctors](https://img-9gag-fun.9cache.com/photo/av5Vd3M_460s.jpg)

-My own experience with the brand is their classic clog becoming fashionable back in 2005 very briefly, followed by a long period where owning a pair made you subject to ridicule.
-I am happy to once again feel confident to sing the praises of Crocs.
-So, my meme is a celebration of a sailor's love for Crocs.
+My own experience with the brand is their classic clog becoming fashionable in 2005 very briefly, followed by a long period where owning a pair made you subject to ridicule.
+I am happy to feel confident to sing the praises of Crocs once again.
+So, my meme celebrates a sailor’s love for Crocs.

 **Lady Gaga, an icon**